-The $500 deposit covers up to the first 5-hours of work.
+The $350 deposit covers up to the first half-day of work - "average" logo project is usually in the $500-range to complete, just depends on complexity and client revisions.
 Professional Logo Design generally includes the following:

 Like any design firm, by law ChoreoGraphics as the 'creator" holds the copyright to all designs regardless of who is paying for the work (unless a legal copyright transfer agreement is drafted and agreed upon).
 Unless specified otherwise by contract, ChoreoGraphics grants it's client's full unlimited "rights-of-reproduction" for any logos it designs for its clients.
 The only restrictions are, clients are not allowed to resell a logo design without written permission.